Coral Lands

 Each of these scenes has been carefully and often elaborately constructed underwater.
 A water tank environment was prepared where coral could thrive, and flowers and plants, held down by weights, were then introduced and carefully placed.
 Once the scene was set with time being of the essence, LED lighting was temporarily replaced with studio lighting.

-Throughout the photographic process, a focus plane merging technique was used to extend the depth of field in the works.
+Throughout the photographic process, a focus plane merging technique was used to extend the depth of field.
 Later in the post-processing stage, multiple layers were manually blended to create a single image, the aim being a perfectly in-focus image.
 Attempting this slow technique was quite a challenge when it was discovered that coral can and do move quickly, making the blending process almost impossible at times.

 The works feature stars and moons which hint at the lunar relationship and cyclical attunement within all nature,